 In general: Live on what people eat where you are.
 If you want your Western food everywhere you go, of course you will have to pay more for it.
 Look around instead and see what the common dishes are.
 Go for those and you’ll be saving big time!

 I love going into a supermarket in a foreign country and buying things I don’t know.
 Then, plastic bag in hand, I usually find a quiet spot and work myself through the new flavors.
 A very affordable – and very entertaining – way of getting fed!
-Some things, however, you don’t really have to try….
+Some dishes, however, you don’t really have to try….

 We are living in amazing times!
 Seriously.
 The internet has changed everything.
 Try staying with a local through Couchsurfing.
 Not only will it cost you a fraction of the price a hotel would charge.
 Also you will most likely get a great introduction to the place you’re at, receive many insider tips and, quite often, even make a new friend.

 If you don’t feel like socializing though, get your own private place, for example through AirBnB.
 You get whole appartments starting from € 15, sometimes closer to the city center than any hotel, and you even have a kitchen for preparing your own food which saves you even more!

 As much as I don’t like it, as I hate planning ahead: Some hotel rates are a lot better online.
 I’ve stayed in places where I paid almost 30% more than people who had reserved online.
 This is especially true for Thailand where Agoda usually beats all prices.
 A good new way for finding the cheapest hotel prices of all are so-called ‘travel bids’.
 Google it, it’ll get you to the latest pages offering that.